richi3f-zz/pokemon-team-planner/README.md

-# Pokémon Sun &amp; Pokémon Moon Team Planner
+# Pokémon Team Planner
-A non-competitive team planner tool for Pokémon Sun &amp; Pokémon Moon.
+A non-competitive team planner tool for Pokémon Ultra Sun, Pokémon Ultra Moon, and other Pokémon games.

-Pokémon is &copy; of Nintendo, 1995-2016.
+Pokémon is &copy; of Nintendo, 1995-2017.